aayushvrt44/Practical-05/README.md

 # Practical-05
-This repo consists the two tasks of object oriented programming with C++ .The tasks are follows under.
+This repo consists of two tasks of object oriented programming with C++ .The tasks are follows under.

 Primary Data Types related questions in C++: